 Why does my lightbulb keep blowing?

-A lightbulb will blow due to heat or vibration.
-If the bulb is a halogen bulb which generates an amount of heat when producing light and there is a light fitting enclosing the bulb, air cannot flow around the bulb to disperse heat so it overheats.
+A lightbulb can blow due to heat or vibration.
+If the bulb is a halogen bulb which generates a large amount of heat when producing light and there is a light fitting enclosing the bulb, air cannot flow around the bulb to disperse heat so it overheats.